ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/competitions/james-blake-assume-form-cd.markdown

   \ poll 2019).
 In the past 2-3 years James has been very busy collaborating with\
   \ Beyonce, Kendrick Lamar, Travis Scott, Jay Z, Frank Ocean, Oneohtrix Point Never,\
   \ Mount Kimbie and contributing to the Black Panther soundtrack.</p>\r\n<p>Want\
-  \ to be one of the first ones of hearing Blake’s new album?
+  \ to be one of the first ones hearing Blake’s new album?
 Click below for a chance\
   \ to win!</p>"
 hero-header: "Win James Blake ‘Assume Form’ CD!"
 terms-confirmation: "N/A"